mirzaghaderi/rtpcr/README.md

 Input data structure is important and should be in wide format:
 For analysis using `TTEST_DDCt`, `ANOVA_DCt`, and `ANOVA_DDCt`, the required column structure is:

-1. Experimental condition columns (Factors, and block if available)
+1. Experimental condition columns (Up to 3 factors, and one block if available)
 2. Biological replicate information (if applicable)
 3. Target genes efficiency and Ct values (a pair column for each target gene)
 5. Reference genes efficiency and Ct values (a pair column for each reference gene)